Dheekshith001/FashionHub/README.md

 ---

-## 📜 License
+📜 License

-This project is developed for educational and portfolio purposes.
+This project was developed as part of a Full Stack Java Development internship and serves as a demonstration of practical software development skills, including Java Servlets, JSP, JDBC, MySQL, MVC architecture, and e-commerce application development.

+© 2025 Muthuluri Dheekshith.
+All rights reserved.